grave019/readme-generator/sampleREADME.md

-#
+# readme generator

-  This project uses .
+  This project uses MIT.

   ## Description

+  allows user a template builder for readme files for future projects

   Click the link below to visit my deployed page.